comicsfct/rtHealthyTissues/README.md

 ARTDeco -home-dir ARTDECO_DIR -bam-files-dir BAM_FILES_DIR -gtf-file GTF_FILE -cpu NUM_CPU -chrom-sizes-file CHROM_SIZES_FILE
 ```

 ARTDeco returns a variety of metrics to measure readthrough.
-For the purpose of this work, the information of interest is contained inside the “quantification” and “dogs” folders (expression levels and novel transcripts created as a result of readthrough, respectively).
+For the purpose of this work, the information of interest is contained inside the “quantification” and “dogs” folders
+(expression levels and novel transcripts created as a result of readthrough, respectively).

-### Filter ARTDeco output for non-Stranded RNA-seq samples
+### Filter ARTDeco output for Non-Stranded RNA-seq Samples

 GTEx samples were profiled using non-stranded RNAseq libraries.
 Since transcriptional signals can come from either direction, ARTDeco is ambiguous when inferring a true downstream transcript in some cases.
 Thus, a significant number of reads identified as downstream transcripts were in reality reads coming from genes being expressed in the opposite direction.
 To eliminate these false positives created by the lack of strandedness, we filtered the output from ARTDeco to report only entries that have no overlap with genes in the opposite strand using the intersect function from bedtools (v2.30.0) (Quinlan and Hall, 2010).